bonsaiviking/Nsploit/README.md

 Known Bugs
 ----------
 * The config file, ~/.Nsploit, cannot contain extraneous whitespace, such as indentation.
-Not sure if this is a problem with the
+Not sure if this is a problem.
+* Metasploit has switched from XmlRPC to MessagePack for transport, which means this project no longer works.